Depression and anxiety are often the reasons behind a person’s eating struggles as well as the result of a person’s poor eating behavior.

 Nutrition Therapy and Functional Nutrition Interventions can complement this by:

-- ensuring adequate nutrient intake through meal planning and meal preparation using food and if needed nutrition supplements.
+- ensuring adequate nutrient intake for brain health and mood support through meal planning, purchasing, and preparation… and if needed nutrition supplements.

 - identifying and addressing food sensitivities to maintain optimal health and function of the gastrointestinal tract.